husam-tariq/email-templates/README.md

   responses, newsletters, and more.
 - **Easy updates**: Templates can be easily modified to reflect changes in offers, policies, or design elements, ensuring that communication remains current and aligned with business objectives.
-- **Standardization**: Templates enforce a standardized structure and format for emails, reducing errors and improving clarity in communication.
+- **Standardisation**: Templates enforce a standardized structure and format for emails, reducing errors and improving clarity in communication.
 - **Scalability**: Email templates facilitate consistent messaging even as the business grows, ensuring a cohesive customer experience across all interactions.